raphaelsulzer/compod/README.md

 # COMPOD: Compact Polyhedral Decomposition from Polygons

-One GIF of rotating bunny.
-Start with point cloud, detect polygons, insert polygon one by one in complex, extract decomposition, make it explode, put it back together and show compact surface.
+[//]: # (One GIF of rotating bunny.
+Start with point cloud, detect polygons, insert polygon one by one in complex, extract decomposition, )
+[//]: # (make it explode, put it back together and show compact surface. )

 This repository contains the official implementation of COMPOD: Compact Polyhedral Decomposition from Polygons.